hswopeams/splitter/README.md

 5. Alice can use the Web page to split her ether.

 ## Notes
-* Contract only.
-Does not include web page.
-I will do Module 6 first and then build the web page, as mentioned in the instructions.
 * Simplified Splitter.sol as per comments
 * Alice, Bob, and Carol are used as test accounts, but as per comments it is possible for anyone to split or receive.
 * The split function is also tested with Dan, Ed, and Frank